jeffdoolittle/jeffdoolittle.github.com/software-leadership/leadership-style-matrix.md

 Managerial leadership provides much needed clarity but neglects to cultivate empowerment.
 Trust can grow in such an environment since clarity enables the making and keeping of agreements.{% include fnref.html x=2 %}

-This style can work well when standardized practices provide and clear [value creation](/software-leadership/software-leadership-distilled#value-creators) expectations.
-It provides additional clarity by defining and refining processes and practices where standardized practices do not exist.
+This style can work well when standardized practices provide clear [value creation](/software-leadership/software-leadership-distilled#value-creators) expectations.
+Managerial leaders provide additional clarity by defining and refining processes and practices where standardized practices do not exist.

-Misapplication of this style often results in micromanagement of tasks, excessive meetings, frequent "looking over the shoulder" of group members and management of people rather than processes.
+Misapplication of this style often results in micromanagement of tasks, excessive meetings and frequent "looking over the shoulder" of group members.
+At worst it devolves into management of people rather than processes.

-Managerial success metrics involve the upholding standardized procedures and processes.
-These can work when group members do not feel a strong need for personal creativity, autonomy and innovation in their work.
+Managerial success metrics relate to standardized procedures and processes.
+These metrics can prove sufficient when group members do not feel a strong need for personal creativity, autonomy and innovation in their work.

 ## Familial

 The familial leader cultivates a sense of empowerment in situations where ambiguity exceeds clarity.
 With this style trust grows from loyalty, personal history and other interpersonal factors.

-In some naturally ambiguous situations the familial leader can foster group cohesion in spite of a lack of value creation clarity.
-Fierce loyalty can characterize some group members under the familial leader, while others may become frustrated at what they might interpret as double-standards and playing favorites.
+In some naturally ambiguous situations the familial leader can foster group cohesion despite a lack of [value creation](/software-leadership/software-leadership-distilled#value-creators) clarity.
+Fierce loyalty can characterize some group members under the familial leader, while others may become frustrated at what they interpret as double-standards and playing favorites.

-Familial leadership can devolve into transactional relationships built on a foundation of quid-pro-quo.
+Familial leadership can devolve into transactional relationships built on a *quid-pro-quo* foundation.
 Subtle passive-aggression may become commonplace.
-Long term employment of this leadership style suffers from arbrariness similar to the authoritarian style, but with a smile on it.
+Long term employment of the familial leadership style suffers from arbitrariness similar to the authoritarian style, but with a smile on it.

 The familial leader leaves [value creation](/software-leadership/software-leadership-distilled#value-creators) expectations unclear or undefined.